-We recognise the importance of planning, compliance and governance, so we work those activities into the process, every step of the way.
+We recognise the importance of compliance and governance, so we build those activities into each step.

 This doesn’t mean that we don’t work hard.
 Being productive is a vital part of maintaining the trust that our clients give us, and it’s important not to let them down.

-We release code, publish our contracts and things like this playbook and talk with people about what we’re up to because we believe that we’ll ultimately have more opportunities to work, grow and improve than if we kept everything to ourselves.
+At dxw, we release code, publish our contracts and things like this Playbook and talk with people about what we’re up to because we believe that we’ll ultimately have more opportunities to work, grow and improve than if we kept everything to ourselves.